 When we've done that, it's all very nice and you might stop at that point.
 But if you are going to use a Floorbook for planning and for documentation of that planning, then what you need to do at the back of your Floorbook is to have a 2D mind map which is called the Learning Journey.
 As you write those PLODs and tick and date them to say that they've been done, what you then do is transfer that into the line of enquiry map (the learning journey map) at the back of the book.
 This lets you say "if you want any information on what we did about plant dyes, find it on page 31."
 It is almost like an index to your Floorbook.

 All of that process takes time.
 People say "well how long does a Floorbook last?"
-Well it could last 3 weeks and then what happens is the interest dies away.
-Rather than stopping it completely, you just let it sit for a while and then you may find that that interest reemerges later.
-At this point, you would go back to the original Floorbook, date the page to show that gap, but then write and carry on the learning journey as it develops from that point.
+Well it could last 3 weeks and then what happens is the interest fades.
+But rather than stopping it, you let it sit for a while and return to it when the interest re-emerges.
+At this point, you go back to the original Floorbook, date the page to show the gap, then write and carry on the learning journey as it develops.

 There is a lot of detail that comes into the Floorbook Approach, but as an overview I would hold onto that use of the Floorbook to provoke conversation.
 The writing down, the language and the communication of the child in whichever way they communicate with you.
 Always think back about "what are we learning here?" and "what are the things that I can really help children to explore and develop?"
 There is a progression in thinking, and that is what makes the difference between a Floorbook and a learning journal and a scrapbook.